shay-coding/Go-South-Coast-Fleet-List-Website/README.md

 ## 🚧 Known Issues

-- **Livery images may not appear yet** — the final image loading code is still being finished and will be added soon.
+- **Some livery images may not appear yet** — liveries are still in the process of being uploaded.
+I'm working on getting them all added

 ---